moss-l/bhs-js-testing/boolean-simplification.md

 ```

 That’s pretty simple but that `!` on a parenthesized expression that
-itself has a `!` on one of the expressions is a bit hard to parse.
+itself has a `!` on one of the expressions is a bit hard to
-Luckily there’s one more trick for simplfying Boolean expressions we
+understand.
+Luckily there’s one more trick for simplfying Boolean
-can use here, called De Morgan’s laws, that say:
+expressions we can use here, called De Morgan’s laws, that say:

 ```
 !(a || b) is equivalent to !a && !b